Mindful compassion for perfectionism in personality disorders: A pilot acceptability and feasibility final study

 Author Surname Author Initial.
 Title.
 Publication Title.
 Year Published;Volume number(Issue number):Pages Used. doi:DOI Number.

 Cheli Simone .
 Cavalletti Veronica .
 Flett Gordon L. .
 Hewitt Paul L. .
-Rossi Mario.
 Mindful compassion for perfectionism in personality disorders: A pilot acceptability and feasibility final study.
 BPA Applied Psychology Bulletin.
 2020;287(1):55-65.

 Citation tool